wp-plugins/google-maps-easy/readme.txt

 In order to create your Google Map, simply click on "Add Maps" in your left menu.
 When Google Maps page loads, set the height, width and google map name (map width can set in percent and in pixels).
 To add a marker to your Google Map click on button "Add marker".
 Here you can set map marker configuration.

 It is already possible to add the name of the map marker, the marker icon, set the address marker, and a description of the marker.
-Also in the description of the marker can be attached images, text, links.
+Also in the description of the google map marker can be attached images, text, links.
 Google Map Description token support html-code.
 Important!
 One map marker may be used on a single map.
 You can not use 1 marker on two different maps.

 Don't forget to press the "Save map" button.
 After all these points you can see the result in the right top corner.
 Under the google map will show short code.
 Copy and paste the shortcode into your post or page and Google Maps Easy will automatically create the google map on your page using the settings you chose above.
 Important!
 Short code must be inserted in a text editor page, and not in the visual.